TempleTXHomes Taylor Dasch · EG Realty Talk to Taylor

 Match Day

 You match to BSW Temple.
 Celebrate.
 Then start the clock.
-You have 106 days until July 1.
+You have 94 days until June 22 orientation.

 Secure Employment Contract